upc-ghs/modpath-rw/README.md

 # modpath-omp
 MODPATH version 7 with parallel processing of particles implemented with the OpenMP library.

+Configuration input files are the same that for a normal ``modpath-v7`` simulation, so integration of the parallel version is straightforward.

 ## Compilation
 Download source code and access the `make` folder.
-Here execute any of the makefiles with
+Here execute one of the makefiles with

 ```
 make -f makefile-gfortran-pc